 If you are planning to throw your own Halloween party, or need a few fiendish treats then Greenwich Market is the perfect place to visit.
 The whole market will get an evil twist with scary stalls selling Halloween goodies with pumpkins decorating every corner.
 Creepy music sets the scene for family fun as there will be face painting, prizes for the best pumpkins and a scary fashion show for kids to strut their stuff.

 There is plenty going on in London across Halloween and ideal for the whole family to enjoy.
-At Clarendon we offer short let accommodation in Richmond, Canary Wharf, The City and Tower Hill meaning you can stay in accommodation on the doorstep of each of these events.
+At Clarendon we offer long let accommodation in Richmond, Canary Wharf, The City and Tower Hill meaning you can stay in accommodation on the doorstep of each of these events.
 A trip to the capital in the autumn is not complete without a stop off at Oxford Street to see the Christmas lights and perhaps a little early Christmas shopping in London so make the most of your visit with a flexible and affordable, centrally located place to stay.